jlparkI/AntPack/docs/other_clustering_tutorial.rst

 See the Clustering examples on the main page of the docs to see how to do this.

-For large datasets, AntPack currently offers just one *highly* scalable option (other options coming soon).
-The ``EMCategoricalMixture`` is designed to use multithreading and run with datasets too large to load to memory; it can easily cluster datasets ranging from a few hundred to tens of millions in size.
+For large datasets, you can use the database search and clustering tools provided with AntPack, which scale reasonably well to the tens of millions of sequences range.
+Alternatively, you can use the ``EMCategoricalMixture``, which is designed to use multithreading and run with datasets too large to load to memory; it can easily cluster datasets ranging from a few hundred to tens of millions in size.
 This model is a mixture model which assigns